TaskBookly/app/README.md

 # 🔧 Installation

+> [!IMPORTANT]
+> TaskBookly is currently not code signed at the moment.
+Meaning, you may recieve a security warning upon attempting to run the application.

 1. [Go to the latest release](https://github.com/TaskBookly/app/releases/latest)
 2. Navigate down to **Assets**
 3. Download the installer for your operating system: